United Airlines

 A United Airlines Boeing 787-9 in the most recent livery landing at Beijing Capital International Airport in April 2020.

-As of 20 November 2024, the United Airlines fleet consists of 983 mainline aircraft, making it the second largest commercial airline fleet in the world.[57][58][59]
+As of 6 December 2024, the United Airlines fleet consists of 987 mainline aircraft, making it one of the two largest commercial airline fleets in the world, along with Delta Air Lines.[56][57][58][59]
 United Airlines operates a mix of Airbus and Boeing narrow-body and all Boeing wide-body aircraft.
 Additionally, United operates more widebody aircraft than any other U.S. carrier.[60]

 With an average age of 16.3 years, United has the oldest fleet of all major US airlines.[citation needed] Their oldest planes are the Boeing 767-300ER from the early 1990s, which are between 30 and 32 years old;[citation needed] however, United recently[when?] placed several orders for new narrow-body and wide-body aircraft and are expecting over 700 new planes in their fleet by 2033.